ericclack/python-text-adventure/doc/part1.rst

 We can make a function to ask which direction the player wants to go in and in this function perform all the checks we need.
 This makes sense because we'll be asking the player often and we don't want to repeat ourselves.

-To make a function we use the :code:`def` keyword, like this, add this code to the *start* of your program:
+To make a function we use the :code:`def` keyword, like you see below.
+So add this code to the *start* of your program:

 .. code:: python